 Historic results perhaps underly the trading update.
 STM have been trading profitably for some time, but top-line growth has stalled in recent years:

 It’s previous profit figure was heavily influenced by the one-time mark-up of Carey’s assets.
 Acquisitions tend to be on the smaller size and bolt-on rather than transformational.
 The cash pile is significant here.
-The last year showed that STM were able to repay a bank loan, pay out dividends totalling £1.129m, and pay out £800k for another acquisition (Harbour), and cash balances went down by just £1m (approximately equal to working capital movements).
+The last year showed that STM were able to repay a bank loan, pay out dividends totalling £1.129m, and pay out £800k for another acquisition (Harbour).
+Cash balances went down by just £1m (approximately equal to working capital movements).

-At c.£17.2m at the time of the last annual report, this brings into play whether there may be further acquisitions, and the company confirmed it was on the lookout for more.
-This cash balance also means that there are no immediate liquidity issues, and the cash balance covers all current liabilities and then some.
+At c.£17.2m cash at the time of the last annual report, this brings into play whether there may be further acquisitions.
+The company confirmed it was on the lookout for more.
+This cash balance also means that there are no immediate liquidity issues, and the balance covers all current liabilities and then some.

 There is also a high level of cashflow relative to profits, and a very low level of capex.
-This feels like a lightweight business which earns its profits based on real fees (as opposed to increases of values of assets) and can be quite nimble.
+This feels like a lightweight business which earns its profits based on real fees (as opposed to increases of values of assets).
+Therefore it can be quite nimble.

 So it may feel that there is something wrong with the price.
 Google gives us a market cap of approximately £20m, of which the majority is held in cash.
 This perhaps should be treated a little differently from other businesses as some will be encumbered to meet liquidity requirements.

-A quick Google reveals that the current CEO, Alan Kentish was arrested two years ago in Gibraltar over a failure to disclose information.
+A quick Google reveals that the current STM Group CEO, Alan Kentish was arrested two years ago in Gibraltar over a failure to disclose information.
 Although the investigation ended with no charges being made, this type of detail may be a red flag to many investors.
-The recent court action involving Carey Pensions may not have brought any more clarity, with the firm being accused of ‘being in bed with scammers‘.
+The recent court action involving Carey Pensions may not have brought any more clarity.
+The firm being accused of ‘being in bed with scammers‘.

-Going against this is that there was despite the upbeat tone of the CEO there was no real good news in the trading update as all its divisions had been affected.
-The profit warning was also a larger one than usual, and affects next year more sharply than this year.
+Going against this is that there was despite the upbeat tone of the CEO there was no real good news in the trading update.
+All its divisions had been affected.
+The profit warning was also a larger one than usual.
+It affects next year more sharply than this year.
 Any growth that people had paid up front for has disappeared, at least for now.

-On balance I feel quite confident that the business will survive in the short-term, although the (admittedly) quick reading I have does not inspire much confidence.
-The rating is very cheap if you believe that the business can bounce back, so worthy of more investigation if you are planning a purchase.
+On balance I feel quite confident that the business will survive in the short-term.
+However, the (admittedly) quick reading I have does not inspire much confidence.
+The rating is very cheap if you believe that the business can bounce back.
+So this is worthy of more investigation if you are planning a purchase.
 For me I would be happy to sit on the fence on this one.
 3/5.